 I go through the rules in more detail further below.

-What is the release date for Warcry?
+What was the release date for Warcry?

 - The Warcry starter set was released on Saturday 3 of August 2019.
-The cards for non-chaos factions are released at the same time as well as the Cypher Lords Warband.

 What factions, warbands and models are available for Warcry?